moderndatacompany/dataos.info/docs/resources/workflow/workflow_yaml_attributes_configuration.md

 ---

 ### **`concurrencyPolicy`**
-<b>Description:</b> the concurrencyPolicy field determines how concurrent executions of a workflow, created by a cron workflow, are handled<br>
+<b>Description:</b> the concurrencyPolicy field determines how concurrent executions of a Workflow, created by a scheduled Workflow, are handled<br>
 <b>Data Type:</b> string <br>
 <b>Requirement:</b> optional <br>
 <b>Default Value:</b> Allow <br>
 <b>Possible Value:</b> Allow/Forbid/Replace <br>
 <b>Additional Details:</b> <br>
-- <i> concurrencyPolicy: Forbid -</i> When the concurrencyPolicy is set to "Forbid", the cron workflow strictly prohibits concurrent runs.
+- <i> concurrencyPolicy: Forbid -</i> When the concurrencyPolicy is set to "Forbid", the Schedule/Cron Workflow strictly prohibits concurrent runs.
 In this scenario, if it is time for a new workflow run and the previous workflow run is still in progress, the cron workflow will skip the new workflow run altogether.  <br>
-- <i> concurrencyPolicy: Allow -</i> On the other hand, setting the concurrencyPolicy to "Allow" enables the cron workflow to accommodate concurrent executions.
+- <i> concurrencyPolicy: Allow -</i> On the other hand, setting the concurrencyPolicy to "Allow" enables the Schedule/Cron Workflow to accommodate concurrent executions.
 If it is time for a new workflow run and the previous workflow run has not completed yet, the cron workflow will proceed with the new workflow run concurrently.  <br>
-- <i> concurrencyPolicy: Replace -</i> When the concurrencyPolicy is set to "Replace", the cron workflow handles concurrent executions by replacing the currently running workflow run with a new workflow run if it is time for the next job workflow and the previous one is still in progress.  <br>
+- <i> concurrencyPolicy: Replace -</i> When the concurrencyPolicy is set to "Replace", the Schedule/Cron Workflow handles concurrent executions by replacing the currently running workflow run with a new workflow run if it is time for the next job workflow and the previous one is still in progress.  <br>

 <b>Example Usage:</b>